Roberto Esposito

-Roberto Esposito (Piano di Sorrento, 4 August 1950) is an Italian political philosopher, critical theorist, and professor, notable for his academic research and works on biopolitics.
-He currently serves as professor of theoretical philosophy at the Scuola Normale Superiore in Pisa.
+Roberto Esposito (born 4 August 1950) is an Italian political philosopher and critical theorist, notable for his contributions to biopolitics, Italian thought, and metapolitics.
+He currently serves as emeritus professor of theoretical philosophy at the Scuola Normale Superiore in Pisa.

 Biography

 Esposito was born in Piano di Sorrento, Italy on 4 August 1950.
-He graduated at the University of Naples Federico II.
+He graduated from the University of Naples Federico II.
 He was vice director of the Italian Institute of Human Sciences of Naples, full professor of theoretical philosophy, and the coordinator of the Ph.D. program in philosophy until 2013.
-For five years he was the only Italian member of the International Council of Scholars of the Collège international de philosophie in Paris.
+For five years, he was the only Italian member of the International Council of Scholars of the Collège international de philosophie in Paris.

 He was one of the founders of the European Political Lexicon Research Centre and of the International Centre for a European Legal and Political Lexicon, which was established by a consortium made up of the Universities of Bologna, Florence, Padua, Salerno, Naples "L'Orientale", and Naples S. Orsola Benincasa.
 He is co-editor of the book series Filosofia Politica published by il Mulino, the series Per la Storia della Filosofia Politica published by Franco Angeli, the series Storia e teoria politica published by Bibliopolis, and the series Comunità e Libertà published by Laterza.
 He is editor of the series Teoria e Oggetti published by Liguori and also acts as a philosophy consultant for the publishing house Einaudi.

-His 2012 monograph, Living Thought.
-The Origins and Actuality of Italian Philosophy (trans.
-Zakiya Hanafi, Stanford University Press, 2012), is dedicated to the Italian philosophical thought, and aims at creating a historical and theoretical background for the definition of the notion of "Italian Theory".
 He has been featured in the Summer 2006 and Fall 2009 issues of the journal Diacritics and the Fall 2013 special issue of the journal Angelaki.